bao-jerry/LLM-Ownership-Identification-Draft/README.md

 ## Current status:
 This is a rough draft of a paper under active development.
 The core theoretical results of this paper are stable and complete, but expect significant changes to presentation.

+## Acknowledgements:
+This research is supported by the Vector Scholarship in Artificial Intelligence, provided through the Vector Institute.

 ## Contact
 Email: bao.jerry.can@gmail.com